That's right! Ninety-three percent of SCC's 2014-2015 graduates found work or continued their education.

 track, you must attend clinicals in person, in Lincoln, Beatrice,

-Geneva or Falls City, NE.
+Geneva or Falls City.

 Get started by reading our Pre-health Admission Requirements.